Matthew Fox: Career

 At the age of 25, Fox made his debut on an episode of Wings.
 That same year, he also starred on a short-lived dramatic series, Freshman Dorm.
 Still not a familiar face on the small screen, he continued to be cast in supporting roles, including the role of Charlie in the CBS Schoolbreak Special series If I Die Before I Wake, before he made his big-screen debut in My Boyfriend's Back (1993).

 In 1994, Fox was cast in a starring role as Charlie Salinger, the eldest of five siblings who lose both parents in a car accident on the 1994–2000 teen drama Party of Five, co-starring with Scott Wolf, Neve Campbell, Jennifer Love Hewitt, and Lacey Chabert.
 In 1996, People Magazine named Fox one of the 50 Most Beautiful People in the World.
+In 1999, he co-starred with Donald Sutherland in the true story-based film Behind the Mask (1999).
 After Party of Five was canceled following its sixth season, Fox starred in another TV series, Haunted, in 2002.

 From September 2004 until May 2010, Fox played the role of the dedicated yet troubled surgeon, Dr. Jack Shephard, on Lost.
 He initially auditioned for the role of James "Sawyer" Ford.
 However, co-creator J. J. Abrams thought he would be better for the role of Jack, a role originally slated to be for the pilot episode only.

-Fox was nominated for a Golden Globe, won the 2005 Satellite Award, and shared the 2006 Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series, for his role in Lost.
+Fox was nominated for a Golden Globe in the category "Best Actor – Television Series Drama", won the 2005 Satellite Award, and shared the 2006 Screen Actors Guild Award for "Outstanding Performance by an Ensemble in a Drama Series", for his role in Lost.